renovate-bot/GoogleCloudPlatform-_-risk-and-research-blueprints/examples/research/monte-carlo/README.md

 ```

 ### Build docker container and send to Artifact Registry
-To efficiently run the code required for this tutorial, you must build a docker container
+To efficiently run the code required for this tutorial, you must build a docker container with
 Python installed with the relevant libraries and local Python scripts.
 You then send it to
-Google Cloud Aritifact Registry, in a repository called `research-images`.
+Google Cloud Artifact Registry, in a repository called `research-images`.
 This work is
 managed by Google Cloud Build.

 Run Google Cloud Build as follows:
-1. `cd` to `research-platform-for-fsi/examples/research/monte-carlo/src/docker`
+1. `cd` to `risk-and-research-blueprints/examples/research/monte-carlo/src/docker`

 ```
 gcloud builds submit --region=us-central1 --config cloudbuild.yaml
 ```
-Ensure that `us-central1` is the region your cluster ended up in.
+Ensure that `us-central1` is the region your cluster is deployed in.

 ### Install the tutorial code

-This tutorial is part of the `research-platform-for-fsi` repository.
+This tutorial is part of the `risk-and-research-blueprints` repository.

-1. `cd` to `research-platform-for-fsi/examples/research/monte-carlo/src`
+1. `cd` to `risk-and-research-blueprints/examples/research/monte-carlo/src`
 1. Run `gcluster`
 ```
-~/cluster-toolkit/gcluster deploy fsi-montecarlo-on-gke.yaml \
+~/cluster-toolkit/gcluster deploy fsi-montecarlo-on-batch.yaml \
    --vars "project_id=${GOOGLE_CLOUD_PROJECT}"
 ```